Teachers: Mrs Kruber and Mrs Womack

 Children need adults to show them that learning is fun, relevant, and enjoyable – and difficult sometimes.
 Does it matter if you don’t know the answer?
 Of course it doesn’t.
 Instead, look it up together and show that you want to find things out too.

 Finally, remember that even in Year 5 your child will still need some freedom to play and rest.

 Autumn 1- What did The Romans do for us?

-This half term, we’ll research Celtic and Roman warriors and write soliloquies as soldiers.
-Using different source materials we’ll investigate the Roman Empire and design and make shields.
-We’ll test them in battle and practise our attacking and defending skills.
-We’ll learn about gladiators and write a commentary of a battle.
+After a week of transitioning into Jaguar Class, we will be learning about The Romans.
+We’ll research Celtic and Roman warriors and write soliloquies as soldiers.
+Using different source materials we’ll investigate the growth of the Roman Empire and it's impact on Britain.
+During our trip to the Time and Tide museum we will practise formations, have a battle and practise our attacking and defending skills.
+We’ll learn about gladiators, write a commentary of a battle and design and make our own mosaics.
 Using maps, globes and information books, we’ll compare Britain (the home of the Celts) and Rome (the home of the Romans).
 At the end of the topic, we’ll reflect on what the Romans did for us.